What is a jumbo mortgage?

 Jumbo loans typically carry higher interest rates than conforming mortgages.

 Jumbo mortgage rates are back, however, and they are looking good!

-In the bad old days, the difference between conforming mortgage rates and jumbo rates ranged between half a point to two full points.
+Not too long ago, conforming and jumbo rates ranged between half a point to two full points.

 These days, however, the spread between jumbo rates and conforming rates is minimal — about 1/10th of a percent, according to one national survey.

 ARM rates can be over one percent lower than fixed-rate jumbo loans.
 For borrowers with larger loans, ARMs are popular alternatives.

 Bigger loan balances mean that a 1% difference in rate could mean $500-per-month savings or more.

 In addition, jumbo ARM rates can sometimes be lower than their conforming counterparts.

 Many jumbo ARMs are not sold to investors, but are instead held by lenders on their own books.
 These “portfolio” mortgages can be made according to whatever guidelines and pricing the lenders establish.